Pay Ticket

 • At no time may vehicles park in faculty residence spaces or handicap spaces without a proper handicap permit.
 Also, vehicles may not park in spaces reserved for the Bailey Health Center staff, as those areas are reserved at all times.

-• Lafayette College reserves the right to alter parking assignments on a permanent or temporary basis when new construction, major repairs, and emergency situations require such changes.
+• Lafayette College reserves the right to alter parking assignments on a permanent or temporary basis when new construction, events, major repairs, and emergency situations require such changes.

 • No persons shall abandon a motor vehicle of any kind on College property.
 Should any vehicle parked on campus become disabled, the owner/driver of that vehicle shall report the condition to the Department of Public Safety immediately.
 Vehicles requiring repairs shall be tended to by the owner/driver within 24 hours.
 Vehicles parked under the above-stated regulations for more than 48 hours will be towed away and stored at the expense of the owner/driver.